adlermedrado/blog/new-homepage-and-blog.md

 New homepage and blog

-The Web is a piece of crap nowadays, big corps want to track you at all costs and decide what we view, they determine what we should see, read, say, etc.
+The Web is a piece of crap nowadays, big corps want to track you at all costs and decide what we view, read, say, etc.

 Offering convenience they slave us.